shreyas-v-agnihotri/DALI-Developer-Challenge-2/README.md

 * Alert notification for failure to load data

 ## Languages and Skills Used
 This app was built in Xcode using Swift.
 I only recently began teaching myself Swift, so I'm very proud that I was able to create a functioning multi-view application that parses and displays internet data.
+I made every attempt to follow Apple's preferred MVC design pattern as well as adopt good coding style and technique.